 Lattice Panels for Classic Charm

 Use lattice panels to create a classic, charming look.
 They’re perfect for adding architectural interest and can be paired with climbing plants.
+For more inspiration, explore various DIY lattice ideas to customize your space.

 Eco-Friendly Upcycling with Wood Pallets

 Stack wood pallets against your fence for a rustic, recycled look.
 I love how pallets offer a durable and customizable way to boost privacy.
+If you have leftovers, there are plenty of other repurposed wood pallets ideas to try.

 Privacy with Mesh Screens